 Your thyroid gland is small structure in the front of your neck, just above your collarbone.
-Its importance for your health and well-being is far out of proportion to its diminutive size.
-The thyroid makes hormones that regulate the metabolic rate of your cells in addition to influencing growth and development, and the functions of your cardiovascular, nervous and reproductive systems.
-When the thyroid is underactive in hypothyroidism or overactive in hyperthyroidism, many bodily functions are affected.
-Although changes caused by thyroid problems are similar for both sexes, men can experience some symptoms that differ from those in women.
+Its importance for your health and well-being is far out of proportion to its size.
+The thyroid makes hormones that regulate the rate at which your cells burn nutrients and perform various functions.
+When the thyroid is underactive in hypothyroidism, or overactive in hyperthyroidism, many bodily functions are affected.
+Although changes caused by thyroid problems are similar for both sexes, men can experience certain symptoms that differ from those in women.

-With both hyperthyroidism and hypothyroidism, men might experience fertility problems.
-When a man has an overactive thyroid, he may produce sperm with poor mobility, also known as low motility.
-This could interfere with a man's ability to father a child.
-Thyroid disorder-related changes in sperm are reversed in most cases when treatment brings the thyroid hormones back to normal levels.
+In both hyperthyroidism and hypothyroidism, men might experience fertility problems.
+When a man has an overactive thyroid, he may produce sperm with poor movement, called low motility.
+This could interfere with his ability to father a child, according to a study published in June 2004 in "Best Practice and Research: Clinical Endocrinology & Metabolism."
+These changes in sperm are reversed in most cases when treatment brings thyroid hormones back to normal.

-Hypothyroidism can also cause fertility problems in men because the condition may lead to overproduction of a pituitary hormone called prolactin.
-Too much prolactin can lead to a drop in testosterone, a male hormone that supports sperm production.
-A study published in the winter 2012 issue of the "Urology Journal" found that men with hypothyroidism had low sperm counts that could interfere with conception, compared to men with normal thyroid function.
-Fertility problems associated with hypothyroidism are often reversible with successful treatment.
+Hypothyroidism can also cause fertility problems in men, because hypothyroidism may lead to overproduction of a pituitary hormone called prolactin.
+Too much prolactin may cause a drop in the production of testosterone, which supports sperm production.
+A study published in the winter 2012 issue of the "Urology Journal" found that men with hypothyroidism had low sperm counts that could interfere with conception, compared to a control group.
+These changes are often reversible with treatment.

-In addition to problems affecting male reproductive function, men with thyroid problems often experience non-reproductive symptoms that also commonly occur in women with thyroid disorders.
-When thyroid hormone levels are too high, a man may feel uncomfortably warm or sweat excessively at normal room temperature.
-Weight loss may occur despite no change in diet or eating more than usual.
-Loose stools, nervousness, anxiety, jitteriness and trembling of the hands are also common.
+In addition to problems affecting reproductive function, men with thyroid problems share many symptoms women experience.
+When thyroid hormone is too high, a man may feel warm or sweat excessively in normal room temperatures.
+Weight loss may occur despite no changes in diet.
+Nervousness, anxiety, jitteriness and trembling of the hands are also common.
 The heart rate is often fast and commonly perceived as pounding or fluttering in the chest.

-Hypothyroidism and hyperthyroidism are considerably more common in women than men, as is thyroid cancer.
+Both hypothyroidism and hyperthyroidism are considerably more common in women than in men, as is thyroid cancer.
 Hyperthyroidism occurs in only 0.2 percent of men, compared to about 2 percent of women.
-Hypothyroidism occurs in 4 to 5 women per 1,000, but only 0.6 to 0.9 men per 1,000.
-Approximately 75 percent of thyroid cancers occur in women, reports the American Cancer Society.
+Hypothyroidism is also more common in women and rare in men, occurring in 4 to 5 women in 1,000 and 0.6 to 0.9 men per 1,000.
+Thyroid cancer is about 3 times more common in women than men, notes the American Cancer Society.